-You can’t just sit there and play video games for hours on end without causing damage to your laptop.
-Your laptop needs breathing room so it doesn’t overheat, which is why one of the most important things you should do to turn your regular laptop into a gaming machine gives it an open space to sit in.
+You can’t just sit there and play for hours on end without causing damage to your laptop.
+Your laptop needs breathing room so it doesn’t overheat, which is why one of the most important things you should do to turn your regular laptop into a gamin for a better gaming experience.

 6. RAM upgrade

 If you have a laptop with an integrated graphics card, your laptop may not handle the memory requirements of some games.
-This is because video games are getting bigger and more complex all the time, so you must play RAM-heavy games with enough RAM on your laptop.
+This is because video games are getting bigger and more complex all the time, so you must play RAM-heavy games with enough RAM on your laptop or

 An excellent way to check memory usage is by using the video game benchmarking software known as “FurMark.”
-This website makes it easy to use this program, which will tell you how much graphics memory your laptop is currently utilizing every time you run it.
+It will tell you how much graphics memory your laptop is currently utilizing every time you run it.
 If your laptop doesn’t have enough memory, you can replace your laptop’s RAM (random access memory) to improve performance.